cwkosman/cherin-food-blog/content/recipes/quick-sourdough-ish.md

 Once oven is pre-heated, bake for 25 min.

 Turn oven down to 350 F and bake for another 15-20 min.

+To make bread denser, try halving the amount of yeast and placing dough in smaller confined container (eg. banana bread tin)